Mass media conglomerate

 Source: Newsweek (2017)

-CBS received an S&P Global ESG Score of 12/100, and Viacom received 18/100 in the Media category of the 2019 SAM Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices.
+This company received an S&P Global ESG Score of 11/100 in the in the Media category of the S&P Global Corporate Sustainability Assessment, an annual evaluation of companies' sustainability practices (last updated 7 Feb 2021).
 The rankings are based on an analysis of corporate economic, environmental and social performance, assessing issues such as corporate governance, risk management, environmental reporting, climate strategy, human rights and labour practices.
 Viacom and CBS merged later in 2019.

-As You Sow's 2019 report, 'The 100 Most Overpaid CEOs', reveals the 100 most overpaid CEOs from USA's 500 largest public companies (as determined by the S&P 500 list).
-CBS's CEO, came in at number 4 on the list, having been paid US$69,332,723 in 2019, while Viacom's CEO came in at number 47, having been paid US$20,315,158.
-CBS and Viacom merged in late 2019.
+As You Sow's 2022 report, 'The 100 Most Overpaid CEOs', reveals the 100 most overpaid CEOs from USA's 500 largest public companies (as determined by the S&P 500 list).
+This company's CEO, Robert M. Bakish came in at number 11 on the list, having been paid US$38,973,768 in 2021.
 According to the report, "Most CEOs have come to be grossly overpaid, and that overpayment is harmful to the companies, the shareholders, the customers, the other employees, the economy, and society as a whole."

 Viacom is a member of the ICTI Ethical Toy Program, the global standard for ethical toy manufacture.
 The Ethical Toy Program focuses on social sustainability issues which impact well-being of workers involved in toy manufacture globally.
 However human rights groups including SOMO and China Labor Watch have criticised the Program, with investigators finding serious labour rights violations occurring in ICTI-certified factories.